soura-b/soura-b.github.io/essays/Productivity.md

 The simplest way to do this is to make employees work longer hours, for the same pay.

-This is a broken way of looking at the world.
+This is short-termism at its worst.
+It is also disrespectful.

-To truly improve productivity, eliminate waste.
+To truly improve productivity, we must eliminate waste.
 If waste were something physical, it would be gaseous  — pervading our work silently and stealthily.
 Eliminating waste requires vigilance.

 In the words of Taiichi Ohni [^1],